30 Corporate Team Building Event Ideas

 It’s easy to get so caught up with work that you tend to take yourself and your job a little too seriously.
 But, as MyEmployees soon learned, a little playfulness can go a long way.

-Pulling inspiration from their weekly book club (another great team building event idea), the folks at MyEmployees decided to spoof a beloved novel in the form of a sketch video.
+Pulling inspiration from their weekly book club (another great team-building event idea), the folks at MyEmployees decided to spoof a beloved novel in the form of a sketch video.
 Needless to say, they were all pleased with the results and the future blackmail fodder they now have on one another.
-Taking time to be a little goofy while working towards a common goal can help with future projects as well.
+Taking time to be a little goofy while working toward a common goal can help with future projects as well.